rsyslog/rsyslog/plugins/external/README.md

 ====
-The prime use case probably is to enable plugin development in languages other than C. Often, the high performance of a pure C plugin is not needed, simply because the use case does not need it or the destinatin that is being connected to is itself "slow enough" that one does not note the difference.
+The prime use case probably is to enable plugin development in languages other than C. Often, the high performance of a pure C plugin is not needed, simply because the use case does not need it or the destination that is being connected to is itself "slow enough" that one does not note the difference.